yannik995/TS3-Update/README.md

 With this little script you can easily update your TS3 server automatically.

 # Requirements
-Server running a linux amd64 TS3 Server
+* Server running a linux amd64 TS3 Server
+* wget and jq installed
-Server Directory Named "teamspeak3-server_linux_amd64" Run the script in the directory where the server's directory is located.
+* Server Directory Named "teamspeak3-server_linux_amd64"
+* Run the script in the directory where the server's directory is located.

 for example: